 Michelle’s research applies neuroimaging and neuropsychological methods to examine the brain underpinnings of typical and atypical cognitive and social development.This includes work with children with infant-onset epilepsy, sickle-cell disease, congenital visual impairment, and those born preterm.
 She also works on developing the use of brain activity as a marker of risk in resource-poor countries, and developing tablet-based tools for assessing cognitive and social skills in toddlers and preschoolers.

-+Head of the Section in Cognitive Neuroscience and Neuropsychiatry
++ Head of the Cognitive Neuroscience and Neuropsychiatry Group

-+ Director of UCL’s MSc in Clinical and Applied Paediatric Neuropsychology and UCL's MSc in Infancy and Early Childhood Development.
++ Director of UCL’s MSc in Infancy and Early Childhood Development.

 + Editor in Chief of the journal Developmental Science.